tjx666/vscode-fe-helper/README.md

 You can use command: `FE Helper: copy with line number` to copy some content with line number.

 ![paste JSON as code](https://github.com/tjx666/vscode-fe-helper/raw/master/images/copy_with_line_number.gif?raw=true)

+### copy text without syntax

+You can use command: `FE Helper: copy text without syntax` to copy selected text without syntax.